sindresorhus/Defaults/migration.md

 	}
 }
 ```
-2. Let `TimeZone` protocol conform to `Defaults.NativeType` and its static bridge is `TimeZoneBridge`(Compiler will complain `TimeZone` is not conform to `Defaults.NativeType`, will resolve it later).
+2. Let `TimeZone` protocol conform to `Defaults.NativeType` and its static bridge is `TimeZoneBridge`(Compiler will complain that `TimeZone` is not conform to `Defaults.NativeType`, will resolve it later).
 ```swift
 private struct TimeZone: Defaults.NativeType, Hashable {